 Due to changes in routine brought about by the continued impacts of COVID-19, Halloween trick or treating will be different in many locations.
 Although different, many pet guardians will dress their pets in costumes for home Halloween parties and virtual events to celebrate the holiday.
 There are some really cute and funny pet Halloween costumes on the market.

 Even though these costumes are attention grabbing, it’s important that they’re safe and comfortable for your pet to wear.
 Here are some tips to keep in mind when picking pet Halloween costumes:

 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.

 Don’t Leave Pets Alone In Costume

 Never ever leave your pet alone while he or she is wearing a costume.
 If left alone in a costume, some pets are prone to chewing on it and they could accidentally ingest it.
 This could lead to intestinal obstruction, and trust me….you do NOT want to go there…and neither does your pet!

-- Avoid tight elastics in costumes.
 These can get caught – rather painfully, I might add – in the pet’s hair.
-If you do not notice this, the affected area can become sollwen and painful.
+If you do not notice this, the affected area can become swollen and painful.
 Save the elastic for your pants on those days you feel you’ve eaten too much….like the day after Halloween and you are wondering where the heck all the candy went!

-JUST BE SAFE!
 It’s okay to have Sparky or Snowball dressed up for the occasion.
 Just keep a safe and watchful eye on them!
 And take lots of photos.
 And, please…keep their dignity in tact!
-Don’t dress them in something you would never dress up as!
+Pet Halloween costumes are fun, but don’t dress your pet in something you would never wear!!